 Our California Juvenile Criminal Defense Attorneys Can Help...

-If your child has been arrested, we invite you to call us at Shouse Law Group for a consultation.
-We also invite you to review our related articles Juvenile Criminal Defense in California, Fitness Hearings in California, Constitutional Rights of Minors in California, Adjudication Hearings (Trials) in California Juvenile Court, Disposition (Sentencing) Hearings in California Juvenile Court, Probation in California, Probation in California Juvenile Court Cases, The Juvenile Court Process in California, Sealing Your California Juvenile Records and Juvenile Crimes that Count as Strikes under California's Three Strikes Law.
+We invite you to review our related articles Juvenile Criminal Defense in California, Fitness Hearings in California, Constitutional Rights of Minors in California, Adjudication Hearings (Trials) in California Juvenile Court, Disposition (Sentencing) Hearings in California Juvenile Court, Probation in California, Probation in California Juvenile Court Cases, The Juvenile Court Process in California, Sealing Your California Juvenile Records and Juvenile Crimes that Count as Strikes under California's Three Strikes Law.

 You may also be interested in our articles Penal Code 211 pc robbery, Penal Code 12022.53 pc personal use of firearm enhancement, Penal Code 488 pc petty theft, Health & Safety 11357 possession of marijuana, Post Bail in California and California's insanity defense.